filecoin-project/specs/src/systems/filecoin_files/data_transfer/_index.md

 _Data Transfer_ is a system for transferring all or part of a `Piece` across the network when a deal is made.

+# Modules

+This diagram shows how Data Tranfer and its modules fit into the picture with the Storage and Retrieval Markets.
+In particular, note how the Data Transfer Request Validators from the markets are plugged into the Data Transfer module, but their code belongs in the Markets system.

+{{< diagram src="data-transfer-modules.png" title="Data Transfer - Push Flow" >}}

 # Terminology

 - **Push Request**: A request to send data to the other party